Homomorphic encryption of linear optics quantum computation on almost arbitrary states of light with asymptotically perfect security: Acknowledgments

-\textit{Acknowledgments} --- P.P.R is funded by an ARC Future Fellowship (project FT160100397).
+Y.O. thanks Jake Iles-Smith for insightful discussions.
+P.P.R is funded by an ARC Future Fellowship (project FT160100397).
 This research was supported in part by the Singapore National Research Foundation under NRF Award No. NRF-NRFF2013-01.
 ST acknowledges support from the Air Force Office of Scientific Research under AOARD grant FA2386-15-1-4082 and FA2386-18-1-4003.
 ST conducted part of this writing while she was a Guest Researcher at the Niels Bohr International Academy.
 Y.O. acknowledges support from Singapore's Ministry of Education, and the US Air Force Office of Scientific Research under AOARD grant FA2386-18-1-4003.

 \begin{widetext}